Appeon/PowerServer-Console-HTML-Example/README.md

             {
                 x.AddPolicy("limitRequest", policy =>
                  {
-			  //Specify the Server Management Console's domain to access your PowerServer API server.
+			  // Specify the Server Management Console's domain to access your PowerServer API server.
-			  //Here we use the domain of the Server Management Console (https://dsdemo.appeon.com/psconsolehtml) of our online demo site as an example. policy.WithOrigins(new string[] { "https://dsdemo.appeon.com" })
+			  // Here we use the domain of the Server Management Console (https://dsdemo.appeon.com/psconsolehtml) of our online demo site as an example. policy.WithOrigins(new string[] { "https://dsdemo.appeon.com" })
                      .AllowAnyHeader()
                      .AllowAnyMethod();